annsudo/katacoda-scenarios/Monolithic to micro services/step3.md

 Run it `mvn spring-boot:run`{{execute}}

-When you see the "Completed initialization" in terminal go ahead and open the "rating-data-service" tab.
+When you see *Started RatingsDataServiceApplication in X seconds (JVM running for Y)* in terminal go ahead and open the "rating-data-service" tab.

 💡 Tips: Dont forget to stop the previous service ´Ctrl +C´ in terminal.
 Or open a new terminal by pushing `+` in the right corner of the lower tabs-screen